LuluLaGlue/Epitech_TaxiDriver/README.md

 - ***DQN.ipynb***: A jupyter notebook demonstrating the process to train a new model as well as the different parameters we applied to train different models with different parameters and there impact on training graphs (*epsilon*, *steps* and *reward* per episode).
 - ***models.csv***: Since trained several models to compare how each parameter influenced performances we saved each model's parameters along with its win rate in this *.csv* file.
 - ***dashboard.py***: A python script used to display comparison data between each trained models.
 Run <code>streamlit run dashboard.py</code> and visit *http://localhost:8501/*

+## Dashboard
+&emsp;Each of these algorithms can be tested inside a dashboard present in the *dashboard.py*.
+To run it place yoursel at the root of the project and run <code>streamlit run dashboard.py</code>.
+This dashboard is composed of **2** parts, the first one allows for testing pre-trained algorithms and the *Taxi* environnement.
+Simply select an algorithm and set either a number of episode (*loop*) to play or a time to run (to use the *loop* setting set *time* to *0*).

+&emsp;The second part allows to train a new *Q-Learning* based model.
+Select a training mode (Either *Custom* or *Performance*), enter the wanted parameters (or not if you have chosen *Performance*) and click on *Start training*.
+A new model will be trained.

 # Conclusions